insanity54/ansible-squad/README.md

 # ansible-squad

-Install OWI Squad Server on Windows
+Install OWI Squad Server on Windows or Linux.
+Additionally configure the server, and install mods.

-depends on the following, which are not installed by this playbook

- - steamcmd
- - vcredist2015
- - vcredist2013
- - vcbuildtools
- - directx
+## Windows notes

+Because of licensing issues, the user must spin up their own Windows instance configured with WinRM before this playbook will run against it.
+See https://docs.ansible.com/ansible/latest/user_guide/windows_winrm.html#what-is-winrm